fuseraft/hayward/docs/cli.md

 ### `-n`, `--new <file_path>`

-Creates a new file with the `.hayward` extension.
+Creates a new file with the `.kiwi` extension.
 If you don't include the extension in `<file_path>`, it will be appended automatically.

 ```
-hayward -n filename         # Creates ./filename.hayward
+hayward -n filename         # Creates ./filename.kiwi
-hayward -n ../app           # Creates ../app.hayward in the parent directory
+hayward -n ../app           # Creates ../app.kiwi in the parent directory
-hayward -n ./somedir/app    # Creates ./somedir/app.hayward in the specified subdirectory
+hayward -n ./somedir/app    # Creates ./somedir/app.kiwi in the specified subdirectory
 ```

 Note: If a file with the same name already exists, the CLI will notify you to prevent accidental overwriting.<br><br>